nicobenz/CulturalAnalytics-CoverPredictions/README.md

 - [ ] repeat
 - [ ] ???
 - [ ] profit
+- [ ] perform clustering analysis like k-means (maybe some subgenre might fit more in a different parent genre)
 - [ ] visualise distance between subgenres or clustering of classes
 - possible approaches:
   - multidimensional scaling